Deception Island incident: The incident

-On 30 January, the British Colonial Office sent a telegram to the Falkland Islands administration, saying: "Latest Argentinian and Chilean landings in Deception Island appear to be deliberately provocative, and ones we should not tolerate." and plans were made to send troops to the island.
+On 30 January, the British Colonial Office sent a telegram to the Falkland Islands administration, saying: "Latest Argentinian and Chilean landings in Deception Island appear to be deliberately provocative, and ones we should not tolerate."
+Plans were made to send troops to the island.
 No warning was given to the Argentine and Chilean governments to safeguard the element of surprise.
 On 15 February at 14:05, thirty-five Royal Marines under the command of Major C. Edwards landed on the island from HMS Snipe.
 The marines were equipped with Sten guns, rifles, bayonets and tear gas.
 They surrounded the Lasala base and took Acosta and Blázquez prisoner; the Argentine flag was lowered and seized, along with weapons, ammunition, documentation and Vullo's scientific equipment.
 Lt.
 Chihigaren and Vullo were in Deception Station, taking inventory of some construction materials.
 Before leaving, the marines set both the Argentine and the Chilean bases on fire.
 Chilean personnel were not present at the time.
 The next morning, Lt.
 Chihigaren returned from Deception station and found his base destroyed.
 He then walked to Station B to find out what had happened and was told by Clarke that his men had been taken to South Georgia.
 He returned to Deception Station and reported what had happened.